google-deepmind/mujoco/doc/computation.rst

    spatial tendons this could be used to model friction between the tendon and the surfaces it wraps around.
 Such friction will be load-independent though.
 To construct a more detailed model of this phenomenon, create several small floating spheres and connect them with tendons in series.
-Then the contacts between the spheres and the surrounding surfaces will have load-dependent (i.e. Coulomb) friction, but this is less efficient to simulate.
+Then the contacts between the spheres and the surrounding surfaces will have load-dependent (i.e., Coulomb) friction, but this is less efficient to simulate.

 .. _coLimit: